SumoLogic/sumologic-documentation/docs/integrations/databases/oracle/monitors-app-dashboards.md

-1. **Post Installation. \
+1. **Post Installation.**
-**If you haven’t enabled alerts and/or configured notifications through the Terraform procedure outlined above, we highly recommend enabling alerts of interest and configuring each enabled alert to send notifications to other users or services.
+If you haven’t enabled alerts and/or configured notifications through the Terraform procedure outlined above, we highly recommend enabling alerts of interest and configuring each enabled alert to send notifications to other users or services.
 This is detailed in Step 4 of [this document](https://help.sumologic.com/Visualizations-and-Alerts/Alerts/Monitors#Add_a_monitor).

 10
 There are limits to how many alerts can be enabled - see the [Alerts FAQ](/docs/alerts/monitors/monitor-faq.md).

-### Install the Sumo Logic App
+## Installing the Oracle App
-11

 This section demonstrates how to install the Oracle App.